MarquisOgre/digiswap-document/help/faq.md

 ## Is Digiswap protected from flashloan attacks?

 Digiswap's vault has anti-flashloan protection.
 Digiswap’s DIGIS token isn’t vulnerable to flash loan attacks.
 Unlike vulnerable tokens, DIGIS token minting is predefined, and can’t be adjusted in a single transaction.
-Ownership cannot be transferred outside of MasterChef contract.
+Ownership cannot be transferred outside of DigiMaster contract.

 Digiswap’s other smart contracts, like IFO and AutoPool, are protected as well; they prevent other contracts from interacting with them, reducing the scope of vector attacks.